Zomega/ROSPoMoCo/README.md

 Copyright 2013 Will Oursler

-Licensed under your choice of the Apache License, Version 2.0; the MIT Liscence; or LGPL3 (the "Licenses").
+Licensed under your choice of the Apache License, Version 2.0; the MIT License; or LGPL3 (the "Licenses").

 You may not use this work except in compliance with one of these Licenses.
 You may obtain a copy of the relevant License at: